bolgovr/broom/README.md

 #Why?
 This is yet another try to solve callback hell and 500+ LOC files.
-Split your codebase into small easy-to-test and maintain modules and feed it to broom.
+Split your codebase into small easy to test and maintain modules and feed it to broom.
 It will run your code according to each module dependencies.
-Broom will handle parallel and sequental execution of your modules where is needed.
+Broom will handle parallel and sequental execution of your modules where it needed.

 #How can I install it?